9850-9880 Caminito Marlock

 Personal Experience: This is a decent-sized pond that is tucked away from any main streets and I doubt too many people besides the neighbors nearby know of it.
 I can’t say I know too much about this pond, but here is what I do know: the pond dates back to the E.W.
-Scripps period and was located 1/4 mile from the Scripps Castle (more on that another day).
+Scripps period and was located 1/4 mile from the Scripps Castle.

 This pond would most likely be a disappointment to many, mainly because it is surrounded by homes, but we found joy in circling around it with our pup.
 We came across some kids fishing who caught a ton of these tiny fish.
 This is a good spot for families or for walking your dogs.
 It’s especially for those who don’t want to be around a bunch of people.
 It was very empty when we explored it.
 The hike to it is really pretty too.